coq/roadmaps/text/roadmap-8.6.md

    -

-- [ ] !
-Properly handle Hint Extern with conclusions of the form
-   _ -> _" in typeclass resolution (M. Sozeau)
+- [ ] :exclamation: Properly handle Hint Extern with conclusions of the form _ -> _" in typeclass resolution (M. Sozeau)
    This breaks compatibility, these Hint Externs were not found before as the pattern was matched on the conclusion of the